The Ultimate Guide To Oak Valley Ski Resort In Korea

 Both tour operators offer massive discounts for foreigners, and it saves you the hassle of trying to find your way around an unfamiliar resort.

-The buses leave from Myeongdong Station at 07:30, and you will arrive back in Seoul by 18:30.
+The buses leave from Myeongdong Station in Seoul at 07:30, and you will arrive back by 18:30.

 You can compare prices with Klook here or Trazy here.